-The National Practitioner Data Bank, or NPDB for short, is a database which includes medical malpractice reports and payments that were filed across the United States.
+The National Practitioner Data Bank, or NPDB, is a database that includes medical malpractice reports and payments that were filed across the United States.
 According to the New England Journal of Medicine, 99% of all doctors will be involved in a medical malpractice lawsuit by age 65.

 Common Types of Medical Negligence

 Medical negligence, by definition, refers to a healthcare professional failing to provide a patient with an appropriate and adequate level of treatment, resulting in a severe injury or fatality.
 A variety of medical practitioners can be considered negligent, including anesthesiologists, surgeons, dentists, nurses, pharmacists, and doctors, to name a few.

 There are multiple and varied areas in the healthcare industry where negligence can be found.
 The most common forms of medical negligence include the following: